amcnamara/slurm/README.md

     (defn my-program [my-db-schema]
       (with-orm my-db-schema
-        (let [new-employee (employee! { :name "Alex McNamara" })])))
+        (let [new-employee (employee! { :name "Alex McNamara", team: "Engineering" })])))

 This will create a new employee record in the database.
-The object returned from this function is called a DBObject (DBO), and they're used to hold the state of a particular db row (in this case a `:employee` table's row, with the `:name` field value of "Alex McNamara").
+The object returned from this function is called a DBObject (DBO), and they're used to hold the state of a particular db row (in this case a `:employee` table's row, with the `:name` field value of "Alex McNamara" and `:team` field value of Engineering).
 Creating data is that easy, and one of these helpers will be bound for each table definition in the db-schema with via transformation of `:tablename` to `tablename!`, and accept a map of field:value pairs to persist a row.

+The DBO record's individual column fields can be inspected via the `field` operation:

+    (field new-employee :name) ;; returns "Alex McNamara"

-Queries are just as simple, their helpers would be defined in the above example as `(employee <primary-key>)`, or `(employee <field-name> <field-value>)`.
-Genereally, the helpers follow the transformation of `:tablename` to `tablename`, and accept single, double, or variadic args as shown above.
-An example, using the above code as reference would be:
+Queries can be executed via the dynamically-injected `<table-name>` operation, the select helpers would be defined in the above example as `(employee <primary-key>)`, or `(employee <field-name> <field-value>)`.
+Genereally, the helpers follow the transformation of `:tablename` to `tablename`, and accept single, double, or variadic args as shown above; building on the previous example:

-    (employee :name "Alex McNamara")
+    (let [ new-employee-team-members (employee :team (field new-employee :team)) ])

-This would grab a sequence of all employee records with the name "Alex McNamara", and return (at least) the one defined in the exercise above.
-Passing a single argument to student would query on that table's primary key, so `(employee 13)` would grab the row with `:id` of `13`, and return the single DBO.
+This would grab a sequence of all employee records with the same `:team` field value as the `new-employee` DBO, and return (at least) the one defined in the exercise above.
+Passing a single argument to `employee` would query on that table's primary key, so `(employee 13)` would grab the row with `:id` of `13`, and return the singleton DBO.

-> **NOTE**: Primary key queries (single argument) return a singleton DBO, whereas variadic calls return collections of DBOs for matching results.

-The last two are more generic operations, `assoc*` takes a DBO and a map of field:value pairs and modifies the row in the database.
-It returns a new DBO representing the changed state.
-And `delete` takes a DBO and removes the row from the database.
-Again, building on the examples from above we can mutate the `:name` field of the existing `new-employee` record and then delete that record entirely:
+Mutation can be accomplished via the `assoc*` operation, which takes a DBO and a map of a subset of the record's field:value pairs and modifies the corresponding row in the database.
+It returns a new DBO representing the updated state of the record.
+Building on the example above we can change the `:name` field of the existing `new-employee` record:

     (assoc* new-employee { :name "Alexander McNamara" })

+Lastly, the `delete` operatino takes a DBO and removes the corresponding row from the database:

     (delete new-employee)